kenziebottoms/py-testing-calc/README.md

 # Calculator Unit Tests

-Just like you did in JavaScript when you learned about Jasmine, you're going to create a class that test the functionality of a `Calculator` class.
+You're going to create a class that tests the functionality of a `Calculator` class.

 - [x] addition
   - [x] tests